Msameim181/Weather-Station-Arduino/README.md

 - [SMS Response](https://github.com/Msameim181/Weather-Station-Arduino/blob/master/SMS%20Response.png)

 # Issues and support
-If you have and problem, Just Ask me or Google.
+If you have any problem, Just Ask me or Google.

 # License and credits
 MIT License